owengage/chess/README.md

 # C++ Chess WIP

 A chess game/engine written in C++.
-So far all chess moves have been encoded in the game, allowing a user to generate all posible moves allowable.
+So far all chess moves have been encoded in the game, allowing a user to generate all possible moves allowable.
 This includes checking for en passant, castling, check, checkmate, and stalemate when no moves are available.

 ## Current WIP